SogoHlopec/portfolio/README.md

 **Project Description:**
 Paytion is a website of a company that provides financial services and products for life and business.
 The site features multi-language, currency converter and integration with various APIs.
 The site includes automation and data processing processes from the company's API to display up-to-date currency rates.

 **My role:**
-- Parsing a source to determine favorable exchange rates with periodicity setting (Cron)
-- Developing currency table parsing via Google Apps Script
+- Realization of currency rates parsing from source site using Google Apps Script
+- Realization of currency rates auto-updating on the site every 15 minutes
+- Realization of XML document generation with exchange rates from client API (cron)
-- Setting up periodic generation of XML files with currency rates for the company's desktop software
+- Implementation of exchange rates synchronization from Google Sheets and XML generation for desktop software (cron, every 30 minutes)
-- Transfer of layout from Webflow to CMS ModX
+- Stretching Webflow layout on ModX
-- Designing site structure in ModX
+- Multilanguage implementation
-- Setting up multi-language via ModX resources with JS-determination of user's language by browser and redirect to the required language
+- Realization of auto-detection of user language by browser and automatic switching of site language
-- Displaying and auto-updating currency rates on the site every 15 minutes using company's API
-- Creation of custom currency converter in JavaScript
+- Realization of currency converter with sending orders
-- Modal window with feedback
-- Customization of selections with div elements
-- Currency exchange request modal window with Manychat, Telegram, Slack and Whatsapp integration for processing requests

-**Key features:**
+- Setting up a chain of currency exchange requests: Manychat + Telegram Bot + Slack + WhatsApp
-- Multilanguage with automatic detection of user's language
+- Implementation of modal windows
-- Auto-updated currency rates, custom converter based on pure JavaScript
-- Integration with Manychat, Slack and Telegram to process currency exchange requests
+- Realization of convenient adding videos by Vimeo ID
-- Convenient feedback system with video and sliders
+- Select customization and styling
+- Hiding site files for outsiders
+- Transfer of the site to Polish hosting, domain setup

+**Key Features:**
-- Automation of creating XML documents with exchange rates for desktop software
+- Automated parsing and updating of exchange rates
+- Multilingual site
+- Interactive currency converter
+- Manychat, Telegram API, Slack API integration for request processing
+- Interactive modal windows and responsive adaptive layout

 ## Desktop
 ![desktop](desktop.jpg)